ClaudioESSilva/PowerShellModulesCentral/README.md

 * Do you know the author's name?
 You can search that way too.
 * Have you read a blog post before and just remember one word or the blogger's name?
 Type it and see what you find.

-## I have/know a information/blog post that can be added, how can I contribute?
+## How to contribute
 Just fork this repository, add the information and send a pull request (PR).
 I will merge it once everything is OK.

-If you find that the module already exists, you just need to add your URLs and/or any other information to be updated.
-Tags that you think may be useful, add something to description, etc.
+If you find that module already exists, you just need to add your URLs and any other information to be updated, tags that you think may be useful, add something to description, etc.

 ## Index
 * Modules